Disclosure: The general tickets were provided for me. I paid for the upgrades and all the additional expenses. All opinions are my own.

 We sat in the red knight area, so that is who we were cheering for.
 It is a lot of fun to cheer on your knight as they do battle with the other five knights of different colors.

-After about an hour and 45 minutes, our show came to an end with an epic battle and the whole stadium was cheering as the red knight rose victorious.
-My friend and I both agreed that it was a great two-hour experience, with the only con being that the seats were not that comfortable.
+After about an hour and 45 minutes, our show came to an end with an epic battle, and the whole stadium was cheering as the red knight rose victorious.
+My friend and I both agreed that it was a tremendous two-hour experience, with the only con being that the seats were not that comfortable.

-All in all, though I recommend Medieval Times, I had a total blast.
-It can be pricey, but if you go with someone on their birthday, you can at least get one of the tickets free.
-I would say that for the price it is an awesome night out in Southern California.
+I highly recommend Medieval Times, as I had a total blast.
+It can be pricey, but if you go with someone on their birthday, you can at least get one of the tickets free (as of 2017).
+I will say that for the price it is an excellent night out in Southern California.
 Be sure to check it out if you get a chance and let me know what you think in the comments.